anatol-ju/iceberg-evolve/README.md

     type: glue
     region: eu-west-1
 ```
-Pass the catalog name or full URI to the `evolve` command via `--catalog-url` (e.g., `glue://default`).
+You can find an example configuration in the examples directory.
 Alternatively, you can use environmental variables to set the catalog details.

+When using the CLI, pass the catalog name or full URI to the `evolve` command via `--catalog-url` (e.g., `glue://default`).

 ## 🧪 Testing
 Run unit tests with pytest: